 Why is perspective important in concept art and design visualization?

-How do lines, angles, and proportions influence how we perceive motion and speed?
+How do lines and angles influence how we perceive motion and speed?

 How can small details (windows, panels, thrusters) enhance realism?